 Squash is a traditional English sport.
 It was invented around 1830 at an English boarding school.
 Students at the school played an indoor racket sport with a punctured ball that they called “rackets.”
 Squash became a recognized sport in 1864 and was very popular.
-Great Britain, Egypt, the United States, and Pakistan had the top squash players in the mid-twentieth century.
+Great Britain, Egypt, the United States, and Pakistan had the top squash players in the mid-20th century.

 Currently, 17 million people in 186 countries play squash.
-Forbes magazine in 2007 named squash the world’s healthiest sport.
-The sport is included in the Commonwealth Games, the Pan-American Games, and the Asia Games.
+Forbes magazine named squash the world’s healthiest sport in 2017.
+The sport is included in the Commonwealth Games, the Pan-American Games, and the Asian Games.
 The World Squash Federation (WSF) has been campaigning to get squash in the Olympics since the 1992 Barcelona games.
-In 2005, the IOC voted to eliminate baseball and soccer.
+In 2005, the International Olympic Committee (IOC) voted to eliminate baseball and soccer.
 Squash was selected to be a possible replacement but did not receive the number of votes needed to be part of the games.
 The sport campaigned to be part of the 2016 games as well.

-The International Olympic Committee (IOC) recognized chess as a sport in the 1920s.
-It was supposed to be part of the 1924 Paris games, but ultimately wasn't because it was hard to find differences between amateur and professional players.
+The IOC recognized chess as a sport in the 1920s.
+It was supposed to be part of the 1924 Paris games but ultimately was not included because it was hard to differentiate between amateur and professional players.
 The World Chess Federation lobbies to get the sport included in the games, and the organization drugs test players so they are following the rules of the IOC.

 Mixed Martial Arts (MMA)

-The Olympics emphasize safety, MMA competitors do not wear helmets or padding.
+The Olympics emphasize safety, but MMA competitors do not wear helmets or padding.
 In fact, Senator John McCain compared the sport to “human cockfighting.”
 MMA may have a hard battle to become an Olympic sport.